lukejagodzinski/meteor-astronomy-docs/docs/features.md

 **Cloning document**

 It allows making copies of documents already stored in the database.
-You can automatically save a copy or modify it before saving `var copy = post.copy();`.
+You can automatically save cloned document or modify it before saving `var copy = post.copy();`.

 **Reloading document**